SantiagoGregory/algorand_opcode_tutorial/tutorial.md

     Pop(Keccak256(Bytes("e"))),
 ```

 There is no significance to the letters we are feeding in; the cost will be the same regardless of the input bytes.
 To ensure that the execution stack is clear before the `Approve()` is reached, we are popping each generated hash as we go.
 If we try running `testing.py` again, we see nothing happens again, as expected: (5 hashes) \* (130 per hash) = 650 < 700.
-In reality, the initial NoOp uses up 10 of the allotted 700, still leaving 40 of the budget remaining.
 However if we add another hash to our `Seq`:

 ```python:
     Pop(Keccak256(Bytes("f"))),